psiphi-py/DevonduToit/README.md

 Django Website Showing all my projects and linking them, as well as showing off some of my skills.

-Can be viewd on http://devondutoit.pythonanywhere.com
+Can be viewed on http://devondutoit.pythonanywhere.com